Key Inclusion/Exclusion Criteria2

 Pie charts comparing responders of KRYSTEXXA with methotrexate and KRYSTEXXA alone during Month 6, with 71% (N=71/100) of KRYSTEXXA with methotrexate achieving the primary endpoint vs 39% (N=20/52) with KRYSTEXXA alone

-KRYSTEXXA with methotrexate provided 94% relative improvement in patient response during Month 121
+KRYSTEXXA with methotrexate continued to show significant improvement in patient response§ vs KRYSTEXXA alone during Month 121

 Pie charts comparing responders of KRYSTEXXA with methotrexate and KRYSTEXXA alone during Month 12, with 60% (N=60/100) of KRYSTEXXA with methotrexate achieving the secondary endpoint vs 31% (N=16/52) with KRYSTEXXA alone